Broadsign Integration

 • VAST 2.0/3.0/4.0 support -- Industry-standard ad serving protocol for video and image creatives

-• VAST tracking -- Fires impression, quartile, and completion tracking events
+• VAST tracking pixels -- Fires impression, start, quartile, and completion events; the complete pixel is the playout signal to the backend

-• Graceful error handling -- API errors are handled without crashing the Broadsign Player, with automatic retry and exponential backoff
+• Graceful error handling -- API errors are handled without crashing the Broadsign Player, with fast fail and retry

 • Debug mode -- Visual debug panel and detailed console logging for troubleshooting

-• Browser-based test interface -- Test the full lifecycle without a Broadsign Player
+• Browser-based test interface -- Test the full lifecycle with PREBUFFER simulation, without a Broadsign Player

 • Zero dependencies -- Pure vanilla JavaScript, no external libraries or build tools